 The Keychron K6 has outstanding RGB backlighting.
 You can control the colors and lighting effects directly via hotkeys.
 However, the backlight isn't that bright and isn't that noticeable in a mildly-lit room.

 The Keychron K6 comes with a short detachable, braided USB-C cable.

 The Keychron K6 has wireless capabilities.
 You can use it over Bluetooth, and it pairs with up to three devices simultaneously.
 It has a rechargeable battery and can be used wired while charging.

 The Keychron K6 doesn't have too many extra features.
 It lacks dedicated media controls, function keys, and macro-programmable keys.
 That being said, it does have media hotkeys and navigation keys.
-It's mentioned in the user manual that you can remap the keys through third-party software, but we haven't' tested this claim.
+It's mentioned in the user manual that you can remap the keys through third-party software, but we haven't tested this claim.
 The media hotkeys are on the numbers row, but if you prefer something with a dedicated function row, then check out the Keychron K2.

 The unit we did our tests on has Gateron Brown switches.
 If you don't want the Brown switches, it's also available in Red and Blue, which are linear and quiet, and clicky and tactile, respectively.
 The switches don't require a lot of force to actuate, which makes typing feel light.
 The pre-travel distance is quite high, making the keyboard feel less responsive.
 If you'd prefer a keyboard that feels faster and more responsive, check out the Drop ENTR.

 The Gateron Brown switches we did our tests with provide a great typing experience.
 The switches feel light and give nice tactile feedback.
 Also, it doesn't feel tiring to type on, which is nice considering how compact the keyboard is.
 That said, the ABS plastic keycaps feel slippery and cheap.